Webhooks¶

 ---|---|

-Presentation Webhook | Receives verified claims from the wallet |
+Presentation Webhook | Receives verified claims from the wallet. |

-Presentation During Issuance | Receives claims required to issue a credential |
+Presentation During Issuance | Supplies verified claims required to issue a credential (mandatory). |

-Notification Webhook | Receives notifications about the status of the issuance process. |
+Notification Webhook | Receives status updates (e.g., accepted or denied) about issuance flows. |

 Example Webhook Service¶